adelevie/dataviz_scratchpad/README.md

 ## Benefits

-Use Ruby to manipulate and visualize.
+Use Ruby to manipulate and visualize data.

 ## Installation